Monday, July 4, 2011

 Washington, DC, U.S. Capitol Building

 In the late 1970s and into the 1980s the BBC produced a series of TV programs on the history of science called “Connections”.
-The premise of the program, presented by James Burke, was that there were sometimes surprising connections that lead from one new idea or process to another in the development of science.
+The premise of the program, presented by James Burke, was that there are sometimes surprising connections that lead from one new idea or process to another in the development of science.
 The shows were as much fun as they were instructive.
 And, thinking about the painting by John Trumbull of “The Declaration of Independence” reminded me of them because I can make some connections of my own from it.

 The composition was based on a smaller version of the painting that Trumbull had done in 1786 while resident in Paris, where he had assistance from Thomas Jefferson himself in planning it.
 Prior to this Trumbull had served in the Revolutionary army and had studied in London (under the American expatriate artist Benjamin West) and in Paris.
 And this is where the ‘connections’ come in.